simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jun 06-Jun 08 2024
+Solar Radiation Storm Forecast for Jun 07-Jun 09 2024

-              Jun 06  Jun 07  Jun 08
+              Jun 07  Jun 08  Jun 09
-S1 or greater   20%     20%     20%
+S1 or greater   10%     10%     10%

-Rationale: There is a chance for a greater than 10 MeV proton event exceeding the S1 (Minor) threshold through 08 Jun, primarily due to the flare potential of Region 3697.
+Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 07-09 Jun.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jun 05 2024 0856 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Jun 06 2024 1506 UTC.

-Radio Blackout Forecast for Jun 06-Jun 08 2024
+Radio Blackout Forecast for Jun 07-Jun 09 2024

-              Jun 06        Jun 07        Jun 08
+              Jun 07        Jun 08        Jun 09
-R1-R2           60%           60%           60%
+R1-R2           50%           50%           50%
-R3 or greater   20%           20%           20%
+R3 or greater   10%           10%           10%

-Rationale: Occasional R1-R2 (Minor-Moderate) Radio Blackouts are likely, with a slight chance for isolated R3 (Strong) Radio Blackouts through 08 Jun.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (Strong) events, over 07-09 Jun.

 ```